Royal Lao Navy: Branch and unit insignia

 There were no arm-of-service designations as such in the Royal Lao Navy, although when wearing Beige-Khaki service dress or U.S. OG jungle fatigues, naval personnel skills and trades were identified by collar badges, in either metal pin-on or cloth embroidered versions.
 These were worn on the left collar only by Ratings and on both collars by enlisted ranks as per in the RLA.

 Following the French example, Laotian Navy officers initially wore metal riverine squadron insignia suspended from pocket hangers over their right breast button; enlisted personnel wore cloth versions on the left shoulder.
 By the 1960s, pocket hangers had been phased out in the MRL and all ranks wore cloth embroidered or printed shoulder riverine squadron insignia.
-Yellow and subdued nametapes were occasionally worn above either the left or the right shirt (or jacket) pocket on field dress; black plastic nameplates with white lettering were worn with the service and dress uniforms.
+All Laotian naval personnel wore on the upper left shoulder the same MRL insignia, consisting of a red foul anchor superimposed on a yellow six-spoked helm wheel, surmounted by a white scroll bearing the "MRL" title in Lao script inscribed in black, printed on a Navy blue shield-shaped patch edged yellow.
+White, yellow and subdued nametapes were occasionally worn above either the left or the right shirt (or jacket) pocket on field dress; black plastic nameplates with white lettering were worn with the service and dress uniforms.